act-rules/act-rules.github.io/_rules/SC1-3-1-heading-does-not-only-consist-of-breaks.md

 ## Accessibility Support

-Handling of headings containing only `br` elements and unicode characters in the seperator categories varies between different assistive technologies.
+Handling of headings containing only carriage returns, newlines, tabs, and form-feeds varies between different assistive technologies and browsers.
 This means that even though the outcome of this rule is *failed*, users of certain assistive technologies might not experience an issue.

 ## Background